-Cyber exposure will be identified by the loss coverage categories that the product and insurance coverage provides.
+Cyber exposure is identified by the loss coverage categories that the product and insurance coverage provides.
 Table 1 provides a high level categorization of cyber loss coverage categories.

-For each policy, the coverages contained should be identified, using these categories.
-A company may offer collections of these coverages in a standardized product or typical offering, and companies may want to define collections of coverages as a product they offer, and relate policies to that product structure.
-From reviews of cyber insurance market practice, there is little consistency across the market in terms of the combinations of coverages offered in products, so this coverage categorization is offered as a method of understanding what products contain which coverages.
+For each policy, the coverages contained should be identified using these categories.
+A company may offer collections of these coverages in a standardized product or typical offering, and companies may want to define collections of coverages as a product they offer and relate policies to that product structure.

+This listing of coverage type was developed from a wide-ranging review of cyber liability insurance products on the market.
+This demonstrated that there is little consistency across the market in terms of the combinations of coverages offered in products.
+The coverage categorization in Table 1 is offered as a method of understanding what products contain which coverages.

-Several of these loss coverage categories are typically sub-limited in stand-alone cyber insurance products and for these, the schema should be used to capture the amount of exposure represented by that sub-limit, with appropriate deductibles or other contractual structure information.
+Several of these loss coverage categories are typically sub-limited in stand-alone cyber insurance products, and, for these, the schema should be used to capture the amount of exposure represented by that sub-limit, with appropriate deductibles or other contractual structure information.